Vehicle has been Ceramic Coated now what??

 Curing time is 2-3 days depending on environmental conditions such as humidity and temperature.
 Take special care during this time period.
 DO NOT WASH for first 10 days.
 Water is fine but chemicals shouldn’t be applied yet.
 This new coating will help protect your vehicle but within the curing period try to keep it dry and never let water stay on the vehicle as it could cause water spotting which could still be costly to remove.

-During the curing process AVOID:
+Always, but more importantly during the curing process AVOID:

 • Parking under trees especially if there are shedding.
 You don’t want tree sap on a fresh coating.